-Although the average fatigue life of the specimens is lower than the AASHTO C'-line prediction, it is believed that failure of the specimens was due to crack initiation at the stiffener-to-flange weld toe as established in section 4.2 of this chapter.
-The lower life is most likely due to the slightly higher and non-uniform stress in the flange plate and the larger stress concentration resulting from the stiffener on both sides of the flange.
+The undercuts present in the specimens were not the cause of the shorter fatigue life relative to the category C'.
+All of the failures initiated at the toe of the weld connecting the stiffener to the flange not from the severe undercuts in the specimens.
+The lower life is most likely due to the slightly higher and non-uniform stress in the flange plate and to the larger stress concentration resulting from the stiffener on both sides of the flange.